KXNO (AM)

 KXNO (1460 kHz) is a commercial AM radio station in Des Moines, Iowa.
 KXNO is owned by iHeartMedia, and airs a sports radio format.
-KXNO's studios are located in Des Moines, while its 3-tower transmitter array is located on Northeast Broadway Avenue near Capitol Heights.
+KXNO's studios are located in Des Moines, while its 2-tower transmitter array is located on Northeast Broadway Avenue near Capitol Heights.

 KXNO is simulcast on 25,000 watt sister station 106.3 KXNO-FM in Ankeny, Iowa.

 Programming

-KXNO competes with 1700 KBGG "The Champ", a CBS Sports Radio affiliate, and AM 1350 KRNT, known as ESPN Radio 1350 Des Moines.

 Weekday mornings and afternoons feature local sports shows.
 In middays, syndicated shows from Dan Patrick and Colin Cowherd are heard.
 Nights and weekends, the station carries programming from the Fox Sports Radio Network.
 KXNO serves as the flagship station of the Iowa Wild in the American Hockey League (AHL).
 It broadcasts St. Louis Cardinals baseball games and Minnesota Vikings NFL games.
 It also carries Iowa State University women's basketball and coaches' shows.